 Within this community based initiative, the CRD will administer a five-year agreement under the Designated Communities Program for $4.7 million, and a one-year agreement under the Indigenous Communities Program for $337,256.
 Both programs will continue to fund services that support the needs of those experiencing homelessness in the region.

-Funding for the five-year designated program stream will be allocated to initiatives that address outcomes identified in community plans, and recommended by the Reaching Home Community Advisory Board (CAB).
+Funding for the five-year Designated Communities funding stream will be allocated to initiatives that address outcomes identified in the 2019-2024 Community Plan To End Homelessness, and are recommended by the Reaching Home Community Advisory Board (CAB).
 Currently the Greater Victoria Coalition to End Homelessness is the CAB for Designated and Indigenous funding streams.
-Allocations under the Designated Communities Program will take place through a Call for Proposals process in the fall of 2019.
+A Call for Proposals is now open from November 12 - December 16, 2019 for allocations under the Designated Communities Program for 2020-2021.

-Funding for the one-year Indigenous Homelessness Program will continue to support the delivery of holistic and culturally-appropriate responses to the unique needs of Indigenous Peoples living in vulnerable conditions, including Indigenous women, youth and mothers with children.
-The Government of Canada will be consulting with Indigenous stakeholders to determine the governance and administration to support the future delivery of this program.
+Funding for the one-year (2019-2020) Indigenous Homelessness Program is currently supporting the delivery of holistic and culturally-appropriate responses to the unique needs of Indigenous Peoples living in vulnerable conditions, including Indigenous women, youth and mothers with children.
+The Government of Canada is consulting with Indigenous stakeholders to determine the governance and administration to support the future delivery of this program.

 2019-20 Funded Reaching Home Programs